Niceeepoiu/Ultimate-Navigation-Site/README.md

 * **Dynamic Sidebar Categories**:
     * Generates an infinite-level category navigation tree dynamically from `data.json`.
-    * **Independent Arrow Click**: The arrow next to the category name can be clicked independently to only expand/collapse subcategories without triggering resource filtering.
-    * **Independent Category Click**: Clicking the category name area will only filter and display resources under that category and its subcategories, without automatically expanding the subcategories.
-    * **No Arrow for No Children**: If a category has no subcategories, the expand arrow is not displayed, ensuring a clean interface.
 * **Mobile Optimization**:
-    * Sidebar visibility is controlled by a hamburger menu button (<i class="fas fa-bars"></i>).
+    * Sidebar visibility is controlled by a hamburger menu button.
     * When the sidebar is open, a darkened backdrop is shown, and the user can click the backdrop or select a category to automatically hide the sidebar.
 * **Resource Search**: A quick search box is integrated at the top, supporting real-time filtering of resource titles and descriptions.
 * **Dynamic Content Loading**: Resource data is separated from the page structure and managed via the `data.json` file for easy maintenance and updates.